redox-os/website/content/news/this-month-250430.md

 <a href="/img/screenshot/first-screenshot.png"><img class="img-responsive" alt="First Redox Screenshot" src="/img/screenshot/first-screenshot.png"/></a>

+## All In One

+Jeremy Soller successfully built the build server [packages](https://static.redox-os.org/pkg/) and [images](https://static.redox-os.org/img/) of the x86-64, i686, ARM64 and RISC-V CPU architectures in one day for the first time!!

+Before it had bugs and flexibility problems that didn't allowed it, expect more build server package and image stability in the future.

+## Minimality

+Jeremy Soller enabled the `minimal` and `minimal-net` variants on the build server images, this allow testers and developers to easily test the most small Redox variant for computers with a small amount of resources or optimize Redox to use less resources.

 ## Complete Userspace-based Process Manager

 4lDO2 finished the userspace-based process manager and fixed `proc` and POSIX signals bugs in the process, the process manager does the management of processes, process groups, sessions, threads, POSIX signals and others.